-It is important to focus on the definition of disability that was contained within the first paragraph quotation that distinguishes having a health condition from having a disability.
+It is important to focus on the idea that having a health condition is a distinct issue from having a disability.
 In order for there to be disability there needs to be 'impairments, activity limitations and participation restrictions, denoting the negative aspects of the interaction between an individual (with a health condition) and that individual's contextual (environmental and personal) factors'.
-In other words, not all people with health conditions are disabled by their conditions and their societies response to their condition and / or their person.
+In other words, not all people with health conditions are disabled by their conditions - and their society's response to their condition and / or their person.
 Disability is not an inevitable by-product or result of having a condition.

 On the other hand, the World Health Organistion may be attempting not to describe disability, but to predict how it is that those who are diagnosed with disability will be treated.

-3.2.2 Equity
+4.2.2 Equity

 The World Health Organisation (WHO, n.d) considers equity (or inequity) as a health system topic.
-There are three paragraphs in all that are often cited in a summarised or condensed version but I am loathe to do this because their position is complicated and summarising or condensing is likely to leave something important out.
-More particularly, I will claim that the New Zealand Ministry of Health seems to have missed the part about empowerment so it is important I reproduce the passages in their entirety, here.
+There are three paragraphs in all that are often cited in a summarised or condensed version but I am loathe to do this because their position is complicated and summarising or condensing is likely to leave out something important and end up being an inaccurate minimal paraphrase.
+More particularly, I will claim that the New Zealand Ministry of Health seems to have missed the part about empowerment, so it is important I reproduce the passages in their entirety, here.